 It’s finally juice o’clock!
 The hot lemon water is helping a lot and my headache seems to be subsiding a little.
 “The Green Factor” is another kale number that contains also spinach, cucumber, apple, lemon, pineapple and orange.
 Love the touch of pineapple in there.
 So, chewing and slow sipping it is.
 This seems to satiate me better in fact.

 Knowing this, I make the best effort to be present with the consumption of my 5 o’clock “Coconut Groove”, a simple but delicious coconut water with a cinnamon stick.
-I was starving before consuming it, but strangely satisfied afterwards.
+I was starving before consuming it, but strangely satisfied afterward.
 I even found some energy to do 15 minutes of yoga – even having missed my daily practice for a fifth day now.
-As a very active person, I’d consider adding some amino acids supplements into my next cleanse.
-Check out these reviews from The Fit Bay if you don’t know where to start!

 By the time 7pm comes, I am feeling the best I have so far and slowly sip on the delicious “Nuts Bout Nut”, a creamy almond, cashew and pecan milk with cinnamon and vanilla that feels like a real treat.
 One last mug of hot water at 9pm and I am off to a long, dreamless night of sleep.

-Woke up at 5:30 thanks to snoring bunkmate.
+Woke up at 5:30 thanks to snoring neighbor.
 Despite that, I feel great.
 I lie around in bed a while, sit up, and meditate for 20 minutes.
 I slip out of bed by 7:30 and nurse a mug of hot lemon water.
 I find it easy to wait until 9am to drink my first juice, which I slowly “chew”.
-Lifestyle Juicery sends me a text to ask how I am getting on, which is such a nice personal touch.
-Erina recommends I put some chia seeds in my drinks if I am too hungry – great idea!
-She also tells me that I can switch around the order of my juices to have the coconut water after my 3pm Pilates trial class.
+The juice bar sends me a text to ask how I am getting on, which is such a nice personal touch.
+They recommend I put some chia seeds in my drinks if I am too hungry – great idea!
+She also tells me that I can switch around the order of my juices to have the coconut water after my 3pm Pilates class.
 I’m feeling quite well looked after.
 Today goes by much better than yesterday; the juices satiate me completely if I sip on them mindfully.
-At 2:45, I show up at Urban Spring Wellness and Pilates for my complimentary 30 min Pilates class and I am no longer feeling weak or fuzzy.
-However, the class is rather difficult and my legs and abs are burning by the time the 30 minutes are over!
+At 2:45, I show up at Urban Spring Wellness and Pilates for my Pilates class and I am no longer feeling weak or fuzzy.
+However, the class is rather difficult and my legs and abs are burning by the time the class is over!
 I’m glad I brought my coconut water on the recommendation of Erina as I am a sweaty mess.
-If you’re doing your own cleanse at home, these recovery drinks over at RunnerClick would make good alternatives to the coconut water.

 Today I have another challenge as some friends asked me if I would like to join them at a restaurant.
 I do warn them about the cleanse and pack my last bottle of “Nuts Bout Nuts” as I make my way there.
 Surprisingly, it’s not so difficult.
 The food does look good, but my vanilla cinnamon nut milk tastes amazing and I sip away as we enjoy a nice chat over dinner.
 I’m feeling great by now!
+Maybe the next challenge could be a 2-3-4, 5 day juice cleanse?
 One last warm mug of water before going to bed at around 10pm.

 I wake up feeling rested the next day and walk to the market to pick something for breakfast.
-I settle on a quarter of a beautiful watermelon that I carry back to my guesthouse, swaggering like a child with a bagful of 7/11 junk.
+I settle on a quarter of a beautiful watermelon that I carry back to my guesthouse with the swagger of a child with a bagful of 7/11 junk.
 I drink my hot lemon water before digging into the melon.
 It is heavenly.
 And also very filling.
-I closely inspect myself in the mirror, pinching some skin rolls and poking at my face, trying to see if this 2 day program has changed me in any way.
+I closely inspect myself in the mirror, pinching some skin rolls and poking at my face, trying to see if this 2-day program has changed me in any way.
 I find my skin is glowing and I am feeling strangely rested despite the poor sleep I’ve had these past few days.
 But most importantly, I feel happy for developing a more mindful attitude in the way I feed myself.
 I think this juice cleanse was just what I needed to reach towards a new level in my spiritual journey and I am so grateful for the opportunity.